anu3dev/monorepo-typescript-project/NETLIFY_DEPLOYMENT.md

 2. **Deploy to Netlify**:
    - Connect your GitHub repository to Netlify
+   - Netlify will automatically use the root `netlify.toml` configuration
+   - **Or manually set in Netlify Dashboard**:
-   - Set build command: `cd apps/main-app && pnpm build`
+     - Build command: `cd apps/main-app && pnpm install && pnpm build`
-   - Set publish directory: `apps/main-app/dist`
+     - Publish directory: `apps/main-app/dist`
    - Deploy

 3. **Verify**: